 Partner Compensation Systems

 Partner compensation is the topic of constant conversation and numerous how-to conferences.
 The real answer is that the right plan for you depends on your firm.
 No two comp plans are alike.
-We re-wrote our comp plan several times over the years to incorporate changes in the firm and the profession.
+You should be changing your comp plan as your firm changes and grows.
 The Adamson Advisory process is to help you assess your compensation plan and revise it, if needed and includes the following:

 Partner Goal Setting and Accountability